 - Students must have achieved two-thirds “quality grades” in History department courses.
 A “quality grade” is defined as a grade of “A” or a grade of “S” accompanied by a course performance report indicating a performance at the “A” standard.

 - Students must write a prospectus outlining a viable honors thesis topic and research plan.
-Please look at Prospective Writing Tips.
+Please look at Prospectus Writing Tips.